bralvamart/alx-pre_course/0x02-git/README.md

-this is my answer sheet for the Git project
+This is my ALX git project answer sheet